Quad 18650 power supply

 could help, but it add some extra cost

-RE: Quad 18650 power supply - Added by martynj about 1 month ago
+RE: Quad 18650 power supply - Added by martynj over 1 year ago

 Charge balancing is incorporated, very economically.
 Since there is no schematic in the article, this can be worked out from reading the text - each cell when charging has its own 1Ω resistor in series and this combination is paralleled up four times to be the load presented to the USB charger module.